 If you are in the hospital and do not wish to receive CPR under certain circumstances, your doctor must write a separate do-not-resuscitate (DNR) order on the chart.
 If you are anywhere outside of the hospital, Indiana allows for an out-of-hospital DNR order.
 This order, written by a doctor, directs emergency workers not to start CPR.

 Ventilators, or respirators, can support or replace lung function.
 A machine forces air into the lungs.
 The ventilator is attached to a tube inserted through the nose or mouth and into the windpipe (or trachea).
 Mechanical ventilation can assist a person through a short-term problem.
 It also is used for prolonged periods when irreversible respiratory failure exists due to injuries to the upper spinal cord or a progressive neurological disease.

 Some people on long-term ventilation can enjoy themselves and live a quality of life that is important to them.
 For the dying patient, however, mechanical ventilation often merely prolongs the dying process until another body function fails.
 It may supply oxygen, but it cannot improve the underlying condition.

-, make clear to loved ones and your doctor whether you would want mechanical ventilation if you would not regain the ability to breathe on your own or return to a quality of life acceptable to you.
+When discussing end-of-life wishes, make clear to loved ones and your doctor whether you would want mechanical ventilation if you would not regain the ability to breathe on your own or return to a quality of life acceptable to you.

 Make sure you understand the difference between not starting treatment and stopping treatment.
 No legal or ethical difference exists between withholding and withdrawing a medical treatment when following a patient’s wishes.
 This is particularly important to know in a clinical setting, where a patient may forgo potentially beneficial treatment out of fear that it could not be stopped.